iobis/manual/name_matching.md

----
-title: Name matching
-shorttitle: Name matching
-layout: page
-lang: en
-identifier: namematching
-breadcrumbs: manual
----

-# Name Matching Strategy for taxonomic quality control
+### Name Matching Strategy for taxonomic quality control

 Three authoritative taxonomic lists are currently used in OBIS: the World Register of Marine Species (WoRMS), the Integrated Taxonomic Information System (ITIS), and the Catalogue of Life (CoL).
 The Interim Register of Marine and Nonmarine Genera (IRMNG) is used to distinguish marine from freshwater species.